Airbus Logo

 Airbus Emblem

-In the earliest version of the logo, the inscription was in italics.
-The straight font has been in use since 2010.
-It was originally a grotesque from the Helvetica Neue family – modern, high-tech, with facets so that the carrier’s name conveys a sense of airy structure.
+The inscription was set in italics in the earliest version of the logo.
+The straight font has been used since 2010.
+Initially, it was a grotesque from the Helvetica Neue family—modern, high-tech, with facets so that the carrier’s name conveyed the sensation of an airy structure.
 After the redesign, the corporate font B612 appeared.
-It is the result of the creative work of a team of experts that included Nicolas Chauveau, Jonathan Favre-Lamarine, and Thomas Paillot.
-Jean Luc Vinot from ENAC supported them.
+It resulted from creative work by specialists, including Nicolas Chauveau, Jonathan Favre-Lamarine, and Thomas Paillot.
+Jean-Luc Vinot from ENAC also assisted.

 Airbus Symbol